dotnet/msbuild/documentation/specs/static-graph.md

 ### Inferring which targets to run for a project within the graph
 In the classic traversal, the referencing project chooses which targets to call on the referenced projects and may call into a project multiple times with different target lists and global properties (examples in [project reference protocol](../ProjectReference-Protocol.md)).
 When building a graph, where projects are built before the projects that reference them, we have to determine the target list to execute on each project statically.

-To do this, we need to explicitly describe the project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.
+To do this, SDKs MUST explicitly describe the project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.

 Each project specifies the project reference protocol targets it supports, in the form of a target mapping: `target -> targetList`.
 The `target` represents the project reference entry target, and the `targetList` represents the list of targets that `target` ends up calling on each referenced project.